theonize/Currier/Topic/Normal Glory/1_Ortho.md

 We have operated under the faulty notion that the Institution is necessary and remediable.
 It is a circular rut that the Institution implements vicarious ministries which are only operable by a clergy (implying that there are _called_ among the "called").
 Also, the spiritual gifts are not fully realizable or performant in the Institution:
-  Not all members will/can serve
+Not all members will/can serve;
-  Gifts are feckless in a corporate faculty
+Gifts are feckless in a corporate faculty.
-Not to mention that Institution leadership reflects the synthetic rather than the natural.
+Not to mention that Institutional leadership structure is synthetic - not natural.
 [Ps 115:8] those who make it [the institution​] become like it

 There are four dogmatic Church orthopraxy: apostolic teaching, fellowship, commensality, and prayer [Acts 2:42] These are at best artificial in and, sadly, often absent from the Institution.
-It is a travesty that institutionalised Christians miss out on the trust forms of these practices.
+It is a travesty that institutionalised Christians miss out on the truest forms of these practices.

 The hope in this research is to explore and exposit the issues involved in a mass believers' defection from the Institution.
 Much of this research I need for myself and my family.